cpb34/Video-Delay/README.md

 2. Visit the browser extensions page and turn on Developer mode
 3. Click "Load unpacked"
 4. Select the unzipped folder

-## Usage
-Input the desired delay in milliseconds and turn the video delay on.
-It's that easy!

 ## Release Notes